WilliamBizier/BuffaloFirst-MyNyMLS/realist/notes.md

 # Things to do
+- invlaid session ID after so long on the site
 - no search results for search
 - make better name filtering
   - think LLC, INC last names to make sure that they are different